Year of Call: 2008

-R v RG (2013) – Defence Counsel, c.£2 million confiscation proceedings.
-Instructions of forensic accountants.
-Overseas assets, equitable charges, planning, and restraint order issues: Wood Green Crown Court: Complex negotiation achieved 80% reduction in client's confiscation order.
+R v RG – c.£2 million confiscation proceedings, forensic accountants, overseas assets, equitable charges, planning, and restraint order issues: Wood Green Crown Court: Defence Counsel, achieving 80% reduction in client's confiscation order after complex negotiation.

 Other Serious Crime

-R v H (2016) – Armed robbery, firearms offences.
+R v H – Armed robbery, firearms offences.
 Defendant’s face on CCTV entirely obscured.
 Expert CCTV analysis.
-Commended by judge as ‘a model trial’.
+Commended by judge as “a model trial”.
 Prosecuted to conviction at trial and sentence: Wolverhampton Crown Court.

-R v I (2014) – Defence Counsel in 9-day Section 18 wounding with intent trial: part of victim's forehead sliced off with meat cleaver; evidence said to be overwhelming.
+R v I – Defence Counsel in 9-day Section 18 wounding with intent trial: part of victim's forehead sliced off with meat cleaver, originally attempted murder; evidence said to be overwhelming.
 Snaresbrook Crown Court: Successfully defended.

-R v C (2012) – Section 18, Wounding with Intent: Client on 999 tape said he stabbed the complainant and wanted to kill him: psychiatric evidence and self-defence issues; cross-examination exposed colluding witnesses: Woolwich Crown Court: Successfully defended.
+R v C – Section 18, Wounding with Intent: Client on 999 tape said he stabbed and wanted to kill complainant: psychiatric expert and self-defence issues; cross-examination of colluding witnesses: Woolwich Crown Court: Successfully defended.

-Before qualifying as a barrister John had a successful first career in business and finance as a strategy consultant working on strategy reviews, mergers and acquisitions, restructurings and other projects with banking, insurance, private equity/venture capital, government, telecommunications, and consumer goods and services clients in the UK, Europe, the US and Australia.
+Before qualifying as a barrister John had a successful first career in business and finance as a strategy consultant working on strategic reviews, mergers and acquisitions, restructurings and other projects, with Banking, Insurance, Private Equity, Government, Telecommunications, and Consumer Goods and Services clients in the UK, Europe, the US and Australia.
 He thus has hands-on experience of managing large, complex projects, leading and carrying out financial analysis and presenting complex material simply and persuasively to engage board members, investors, and staff at all levels.